spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 {% include toc %}

 This page describes how you can configure a Halyard deployment to increase the availability of specific services beyond simply [horizontally scaling](/setup/productionize/scaling/horizontal-scaling/) the service.
-Halyard does this by splitting the functionalities of a service into separate logical services.
+Halyard does this by splitting the functionalities of a service into separate logical roles.
 The benefits of doing this is specific to the service that is being split.
+These deployment strategies are inspired by [Netflix's large scale experience](https://blog.spinnaker.io/scaling-spinnaker-at-netflix-part-1-8a5ae51ee6de).

-It is important to know that, when split, the new logical services are given new names.
+When split into different roles, the new logical services are given new names.
 This means that these logical services can be configured and scaled independently of each other.

 __Important:__ Please note that Halyard only supports this functionality for a [distributed Spinnaker deployment](/setup/install/environment/#distributed-installation) configured with a [manifest based Kubernetes account](/setup/install/providers/kubernetes-v2/).